motacola/PandocPro/README.md

 - 📁 **Simple file flow** – Copy Word files into Markdown for editing and back again.
 - 💬 **Plain-English prompts** – The menu says what will happen in everyday language.
 - 🔄 **One button sync** – Let the tool decide which version is newer and keep both aligned.
+- 🖨️ **Multiple exports** – One shortcut spins Markdown/HTML into DOCX, PDF, or web previews.
 - 👀 **Live updates** – Turn on watch mode so saving your Markdown instantly refreshes Word.
 - 🧰 **VS Code ready** – Tasks and workspace settings are already tuned for Markdown.
 - 🤖 **Optional AI assist** – Wire in Claude Desktop or any local LLM in a couple of minutes.
 - 🧠 **Local model picker** – Detect and remember whichever AI model you prefer.
+- 🖱️ **Drag-and-drop UI** – Prefer browsers to terminals?
+Launch the new dashboard locally.

 ## 🆚 Comparison at a Glance